Corentin-Luc-Artaud/credirama/deliverables/status.md

 Status at 22-10-2019 We need to progress on the integration of our pocs to get our walking skeletton !
 FLAG GREEN

 Status at 29-10-2019 Elastic search and kibana are integrated with the docker-compose. need to add a connector between kafka and ELK, and begin implementing MVP scenario code.
 FLAG GREEN

+Status at 05-11-2019 Final run to finish TimeLion configurations and going to add Customer Transactions !
+Also preparing presentation for Friday :).
+We lost a bit our group communication routine because of other projects interferences so FLAG YELLOW